20 Different Types of Fruits Explained

 Photo by stevepb on Pixabay

 Small, yellow, sour-tasting apricots have a stone in the center.
-Like most different types of fruits, they have vitamins and minerals.
-The apricot is a member of the Prunus genus.
+Like most fruits, apricots are members of the Prunus genus and contain vitamins and minerals.

 They are beautiful edible fruits with a reddish-orange hue on the exterior.
 There is yellowish flesh inside.